Kamuish/archi/docs/user_guides/configs.rst

     * RSUP
     * RINF

+* data_type: either choose between assuming the file structure from the simulated data or from the "real" data
+    * real
+    * simulated

 * method:  Format of the region in which the image will be analysed (for each star).
     *  "circle"  -> uses a circular opening around each star;
     *  "shape"   -> uses the contour of the star to create a mask